Mirukashi

 And in this damp, glowing stillness, I begin the plum work.

-I rinse the fruit — green with a soft blush of yellow.
+I rinse the fruit, green with a soft blush of yellow.
 I pull the stems gently, one by one, and spread the ume in bamboo baskets to dry.
 Then comes the layering — fruit, rock sugar, fruit, rock sugar — building a slow alchemy in tall glass jars.
 Within days, the juice begins to weep from the flesh, drawn out and transformed into syrup.
-The ume rise, suspended in a quiet grace.
+The ume rise, suspended in their own sweet brine.

 There is no rush, no glory, just a quiet devotion to season and cycle.